Frederick Barber (cricketer)

 Frederick Arthur Barber (13 May 1887 – 4 June 1943) was an English cricketer who played first-class cricket for Derbyshire between 1907 and 1920.

+Biography

 Barber was born at Ilkeston, Derbyshire.
 He made his first-class debut for Derbyshire in May 1907 against Marylebone Cricket Club (MCC) when he took a total of three wickets, but was out for a duck in both innings.
 He next played two matches in 1911, and then another two matches several years later in 1920.
 Barber took 9 first-class wickets at an average of 29.66 and a best performance of 2 for 19.
 He played ten innings in five first-class matches with an average of 3.33 and a top score of 10.

 Barber died at The Pastures, Mickleover, Derbyshire at the age of 56.